-Pedestrian Traffic Fatalities by State: 2020 Preliminary Data
+Pedestrian Traffic Fatalities By State: 2020 Preliminary Data

 GHSA percentage increase in the number of fatalities - pedestrian traffic accidents

-The Numbers in California
+The Numbers In California

 The Governors Highway Safety Association recently released its preliminary report on 2020 pedestrian traffic fatalities in the U.S. California was projected to have 485 pedestrian fatalities in the first six months of 2020.

-This was not only the highest number of pedestrian deaths of any state – but it was also an increase in deaths over the first half of 2019.
+This was not only the highest number of pedestrian deaths of any state, but it was also an increase in deaths over the first half of 2019.
 California was one of just seven states that made up more than half of all pedestrian fatalities in America in the first six months of 2020.
 It is important to understand these numbers in context.
 California has long been the state with the highest population, so its traffic accident numbers are usually the highest, as well.

-How California Compares to the Other States
+How California Compares To Other States

 It can be helpful to see how California’s trend compares with trends in other states.
-For example: when comparing pedestrian fatalities in the first half of 2019 to the first half of 2020, nine states were projected to have declines of ten percent or more.
+For example, when comparing pedestrian fatalities in the first half of 2019 to the first half of 2020, nine states were projected to have declines of ten percent or more.
 Unfortunately, California was projected to have a five percent increase over that same period.

 This is especially concerning in light of the pandemic.
-Many states experienced a decrease in traffic – and thus traffic accidents – during the early months of the pandemic in the first half of 2020.
+Many states experienced a decrease in traffic and thus traffic accidents during the early months of the pandemic in the first half of 2020.
 California’s pedestrian fatalities saw no such decline.
 It is important to examine trends that started before the pandemic as well.
 It is not yet known exactly how COVID-19 affected traffic fatalities because the data is not yet available.

-Why Pedestrian Accidents Are More Likely to Be Fatal
+Why Pedestrian Accidents Are More Likely To Be Fatal

 Pedestrians, of course, have none of these protections.
 Their bodies are subjected to the full force of a collision with the vehicle, the pavement, nearby trees, or anything else their bodies strike during an accident.
 Motorcycle riders and bicyclists have some protection from their injuries.
 Time and again, helmets have been proven to reduce the severity of injuries to the head and brain.